hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 vsc-Rproject and RStudio Server
 -------------------------------

-When launching a new session via :ref:`Studio Server <rstudio-server>`, you can use the ``pre-run scriplet`` to load the vsc-Rproject environment.
+When launching a new session via the :ref:`Studio Server <rstudio-server>` app in the Open Ondemand portal, you can use the ``pre-run scriplet`` to load the vsc-Rproject environment.

 .. code::